-Aaron Chatterley, founder and CEO of feelunique.com, can thank the demon drink for his hugely successful online cosmetics business, which made £1m profit on £17m turnover in 2011.
+Aaron Chatterley, founder and CEO of feelunique.com, can thank the demon drink for his hugely successful online cosmetics business, which was voted one of the top ten online shops by Which?.
+The business featured in the Sunday Times Top 100 Fastest Growing Companies in 2011 and 2012.
 The Jersey-born entrepreneur has big plans, as Mark Williams finds out

 The key to success in business is hard work and knowing what your customers really want.
 So says Aaron Chatterley, founder and chief executive of feelunique.com.
 He should know.
-In just six years, turned a hangover-fuelled idea into one of Europe's fastest-growing online beauty retailers.
+Over the last 12 years, his hangover-fuelled idea has grown into one of Europe's fastest-growing online beauty retailers.

 Aaron was born in Jersey in 1966, but grew up in Sydney.
 "I lived by a beach so had a sporty outdoors lifestyle - lots of cricket, rugby and surfing.
 I love being by the sea, which is perhaps why I’ve ended up back in Jersey.